Open string field theory in lightcone gauge: Introduction

 This can be thought of as defining {\it lightcone gauge} in covariant string field theory.
 When the lightcone gauge condition is satisfied, part of the string field is isomorphic to the space of states of a lightcone-quantized string.
 The other part is subject to purely algebraic equations of motion (in the lightcone frame), and can be integrated out.
 In this way we obtain a version of lightcone string field theory by gauge-fixing covariant string field theory.

 However, we do not really understand what form this gauge-fixed theory takes.
-Its Riemann surface interpretation (if it has one) is unclear.
 In fact, the idea that covariant SFT can be fixed to lightcone gauge raises an apparent paradox.
 Lightcone-quantized strings, as far as is ever considered, only interact through Mandelstam diagrams \cite{Mandelstam}.
 Interactions in covariant string field theory, however, are different.
 One recent approach uses Riemann surfaces endowed with metrics of constant negative curvature~\cite{Costello,FiratCubic,FiratQuartic}.
 But all prescriptions have the property that the parametric length of the string (in the natural metric) is constant, independent of Lorentz frame.
-In Mandelstam diagrams, however, string lengths increase with lightcone momentum.
-How, then, can strings in lightcone gauge interact through the surfaces prescribed by a covariant string field theory?
+In Mandelstam diagrams, string lengths increase with lightcone momentum.
+It seems impossible for strings in lightcone gauge to interact through the surfaces prescribed by a covariant string field theory.